Glen Oaks High School: Athletics

 The Glen Oaks High Panthers compete in LHSAA Class 3A athletics.
 The school's mascot is the Panther and school colors are red, black, and white.

 Championships

 The school is best known for its boys and girls basketball programs, as well as their track and field programs.
 The basketball programs have won multiple state championships and tournament titles since the 1990s and the track and field teams have won state titles starting in the 2000s.

 Band

-GOHS panther marching band is the one of the largest student organizations on campus.
+GOHS panther marching band is one of the largest student organizations on campus.
 The band and the Pantherettes have a long tradition of winning "Battle of the Bands" in South Louisiana and performing at parades and other special events in the region.